Xyleninae

 (NCBI-index: 987901)

 The solidly built Treble Lines (Charanyca trigrammica) has a broad, slightly tapered forewing.
 Characteristic is the pattern of three roughly parallel dark transverse lines on a lighter, smooth surface.
-The ante-median and post-median transverse lines are thin and quite sharp, and the median line is a wider diffuse line.
-The color of the wing is a mixture of grey or orange-brown and milky white with fine dark speckling.
+The ante-median and post-median transverse lines are thin and quite sharp, and the median is more expansive and diffuse.
+The colour of the wing is a mixture of grey or orange-brown and milky white with fine dark speckling.
 The costal area is often darker than the rest of the wing.
-The flight period is from the end of April to the end of July in one generation and the wingspan is 35-40mm.
+The flight period is from the end of April to the end of July in one generation, and the wingspan is 35-40mm.
 Host plant: Plantain and Dandelion.
 Dutch name: Drielijnuil.
 Frisian name: Trijelynûltsje.

 Flying period: